maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

   } HildonTouchSelectorSelectionMode;

-Describes the selection mode of a :class:`HildonTouchSelector` .
+Describes the selection mode of a :class:`TouchSelector` .